smart-on-fhir/cumulus-library/docs/creating-sql-with-python.md

   and thus that column may not be defined in the SQL table schema at that other site.

-  The ETL provides a schema for data elements two levels deep, and tries to handle all cases where a Coding or a CodeableConcept is present, but there may still be some gaps that are missed - Extensions especially can be tricky if they are recursive.
+  The ETL provides a schema for data elements two levels deep, and tries to handle all cases where a Period, Coding or a CodeableConcept is present, but there may still be some gaps that are missed - Extensions especially can be tricky if they are recursive.